Discover Homestay in Brockley

 The only in-tact 1950s ballroom in the whole of the UK, the Rivoli is so famed for its original décor that it’s often used as a filming location for TV and movies.
 There’s still events on every few weeks including discos, pop-up film screenings and jive parties, so make sure to nip by while you’re in the ‘hood.

-What’s the typical accommodation type in Brockley?
+What’s the typical Homestay accommodation in Brockley?

 The neighbourhood is dominated by two conservation areas, each of which has a different feel.
 The Brockley conservation area contains mainly Victorian houses; but not just the townhouses lining busy roads you see elsewhere in London.
 Instead, this includes large detached period properties along wide, tree-lined roads that wouldn’t look out of place in countryside retreats!
 The Brockley conservation area also houses quirkier period properties around the Hilly Fields park and some small terraced cottages.
 The St John’s conservation area plays home to the more typical Victorian flat-fronted townhouses that are considered quite common in the capital.